LFM57/StubX/README.md

 ```bash
 python "compiler V2.py" --file your_script.stubx --no-run
 ```
-To compile and run (this will also generate a `.py` file but will be ran for you:
+To compile and run (this will also generate a `.py` file but will be ran for you):

 ```bash
 python "compiler V2.py" --file your_script.stubx --compile